Getting to school

 It is recommended that students coming to school on foot should not walk alone through St Paul’s churchyard or through Joel Park and should always use the pedestrian crossing when crossing the Reading Road.
 Students should not walk alone particularly during the Autumn and Winter when it gets dark early.

 · We strongly recommend that all cyclists have passed a Cycling Proficiency Test.

 · We strongly recommend that cyclists wear a safety helmet and reflective material on their coats in winter.

-For your daughter’s safety we ask that she wheels her bicycle along Holt Lane rather than ride it.
+For your daughter/son’s safety we ask that they wheels their bicycle along Holt Lane rather than ride it.

 School will not be held responsible for any loss whilst the bicycle is on the school premises, or any accident that may occur.

 Driven to school